↑

 Step Nine – Turn the slow cooker off so the dish doesn’t overcook.
 Serve and enjoy!

-• Garlic bread or breadsticks
+• Garlic bread, focaccia, or breadsticks.

-• Roasted Broccoli or Brussel Sprouts
+• Roasted Broccoli or Brussels sprouts.

-• Fresh green salad and dressing
+• Fresh green salad and dressing.

 Recipe FAQs